tarantool/doc/sphinx/book/app/c_lua_tutorial.rst

 (HASH, BITSET, RTREE) a search with iterator=GE will not return strings in order by string value; |br|
 (b) field_no must be the first index part; |br|
-(c) the field must contain strings, because for the other data type ("NUM") pattern searches are not possible; |br|
+(c) the field must contain strings, because for other data types (such as "NUM") pattern searches are not possible; |br|
-(d) if the index has more than one part then the space's engine must be "memtx", because for the other engine ("vinyl") a search on only one part will cause an error
-"Index ... does not support partial keys". |br|
 If these requirements are not met by any index, then print an error message and return nil.